Coiot/strides-strokes/src/pages/thank-you.md

 sections:
   - type: hero_section
     template: hero_section
-    title: Thank you for contacting us!
+    title: Thank you for contacting us!!
     subtitle: We will get back in touch with you soon.
 Have a great day!
     actions:
       - type: action